|

 Girandole: An ornate and ornamental candlestick holder, often backed with a mirror.

-Gueridon: A small, round table made to support a candlestick or candelabrum. (see an example)
+Gueridon: A small, round table made to support a candlestick or candelabrum.

 Inlay: A type of surface decoration that is created by insetting into a solid base a pattern composed of colored woods or other materials such as ivory, mother of pearl or metals.
 Inlay is recessed into a solid carcase, as opposed to marquetry, which is done with veneer.
-Also referred to as “intarsia” in italian. (see eight examples)
+Also referred to as “intarsia” in italian. (see three examples)

 Les os de mouton: Literally "Sheep's horn," this term refers to sinuous stretchers that are a quintessential element of Louis XIV furniture. (see two examples)